Lluisgp/uachi/readme.rst

 Install as an codeigniter application

-Important configuration for database, in my.ini from yous mysql database set:
+Important configuration for database, in my.ini file from your mysql database set:

 max_allowed_packet = 200M

 innodb_log_file_size = 256M

 *******